-The relative amounts of oxygen, water and pyrite that are allowed to chemically interact dictate the rate and volume of ARD production.
-Limiting the supply of any one of these variables will help to decrease the severity of ARD.
+The relative amounts of oxygen, water and pyrite that can chemically interact dictate the rate and volume of ARD production.
+ARD unchecked may increase exponentially.
+Therefore, limiting the supply of any one of these variables will help to decrease the severity of ARD.

 Given the above considerations, it is clear that interaction between many complex variables influences water quality associated with waste rock removal and storage.
 Knowledge of the dynamics is important to meet water quality objectives.
-ARD unchecked may increase exponentially.
-Therefore, timely evaluation of significant variables at existing locations is necessary for effective planning and action.
+Timely evaluation of significant variables at existing locations is necessary for effective planning and action.

-Static tests (acid-base accounting [ABA]) and kinetic tests (column or humidity cells) allow identification of the potential for acid generation and determination of how materials behave under controlled weathering conditions.
+Static tests (acid-base accounting [ABA]) and past kinetic tests (column or humidity cells) allow identification of the potential for acid generation and determination of how materials behave under controlled weathering conditions.
 These tests are then used in conjunction with physical and mineralogical characterization to determine best management practices for waste rock disposal.

 In 1994 GCMC drilled and sampled several inactive waste rock sites to better define site specific material composition and weathering characteristics (KGCMC 1994).
-The results indicate a moderate average net acid generation potential of surface materials sampled.
+The results indicate a moderate net acid generation potential of surface materials sampled.
 Distribution of potentially acid generating material was not homogeneous and there was a considerable range in net neutralization potential (NNP) values for each site.
 Local waste rock acidification was encountered in areas where significant surface water infiltration into potentially acid generating material had occurred.
 The amount of readily soluble metals in surface samples was determined via shake flask extraction tests.
-The results indicated that samples that had undergone acidification produce metals, sulfate, conductivity and acidity significantly higher than samples that have not undergone acidification.
+The results indicated that samples that had undergone acidification produce metals, sulfate, and acidity significantly higher than samples that have not undergone acidification.

 Monitoring of Site 23 and older, inactive waste rock sites can be viewed as simplified field kinetic tests.
 Results of drainage monitoring and visual observations during removal of several inactive sites supports the findings of the laboratory test work.
 The historic piles were comprised of a mixture of rock types, and highly pyritic phyllite placed near the surface had begun to locally generate acidic drainage (15-20 years of exposure).
 Most of the waste rock below a depth of five feet retains its grey/green color and has not depleted its available carbonate.
 Drainage from the larger, historic piles and Site 23 remains near neutral and produces sulfate, zinc and other metals at elevated levels.
-Lower sulfide contents and smaller surface areas yield a lower flux of oxidation products from quarries compared to production rock sites.
+Lower sulfide contents and smaller surface areas yield a lower flux of oxidation products from quarries compared to waste rock sites.
 Refer to annual reports for a summary of the latest monitoring and interpretations for the sites.

 Characterization of Greens Creek Mine argillite and phyllite using ABA and other field observations indicate that argillite is clearly not acid generating and that most samples of phyllite are potentially acid generating.
-Due to these characteristics, management objectives have been established for management of waste rock materials and monitoring and control of water quality effluent from waste rock disposal sites (refer to Section 3 of this GPO).
+Due to these characteristics, management objectives have been established for management of waste rock materials and monitoring and control of water quality effluent from waste rock disposal sites.

-Specific assessment of material weathering characteristics, classification of acid generating and/or neutralization potential of waste rock, and test methods and sampling frequency are discussed in GPO Appendix 1, Integrated Monitoring Plan (IMP), Section 3 (HGCMC 2014).
+Specific assessment of material weathering characteristics, classification of acid generating and/or neutralization potential of waste rock, and test methods and sampling frequency are discussed in GPO Appendix 1, Integrated Monitoring Plan (IMP).

-2.4 Active and Inactive Waste Rock Sites
+2.5 Active and Inactive Waste Rock Sites

 HGCMC currently operates one active production waste rock site, identified as Site 23.
 The rest of the waste rock sites used in the past are termed inactive, used to refer to not receiving further waste rock from on-going mine production.
-Table 2 summarizes inactive production waste rock sites and borrow areas associated with Greens Creek Mine (refer to Attachment B).
-Borrow areas are listed only if pits associated with borrow source areas are, or have been, utilized as storage sites for waste rock materials.
+Table 2 summarizes inactive production waste rock sites and a borrow area associated with Greens Creek Mine (refer to Attachment B).
+The borrow area is because it has been utilized as a storage sites for waste rock materials.